johnnyboustany/Analyzing-Attitudes-Toward-Remote-Work/README.md

-# Analyzing-Attitudes-Toward-Remote-Work
+# Analyzing Attitudes Toward Remote Work

 Analyzed remote work sentiments from Reddit &amp; The Guardian using a supervised ML model with 71% accuracy.
 Produced an interactive D3.js web app with 1,150 data points for tracking sentiment trends across media sources.

-# Analyzing Attitudes Toward Remote Work

 Typeically is a web-based typing app that allows you to find your favorite songs and type along to the lyrics!
 I created & developed this app alongside four classmates for my Spring 2022 Software Engineering course.